 Choosing the right social media strategy for interior designers and creative entrepreneurs is essential to creating a buzz and following around your brand.
 Having a clearly defined strategy, well-executed workflow, and execution is all about planning and being strategic with your time.

 Instagram is one of the many social media platforms that reach a wide variety of people.
-Not only is it a platform to connect with friends and family, it is also a suitable place to start marketing your brand and business.
+Not only is it a platform to connect with friends and family, but it is also a suitable place to start marketing your brand and business.

 There are many exciting features on Instagram, and one of those features is the Instagram Guide which was first introduced in 2020.
 It is a dedicated tab that allows users to share their favorite products, places, or posts on Instagram in the most editorialized way.
 It serves as a miniature blog for Instagram.

 Instagram Guide allows users to scroll through a curated flow of content similar to a blog post.
 It also gives a Pinterest vibe with how the format is laid out.
-This feature can be used to curate gift guides, product highlights, content roundups, FAQ guides, travel recommendations, launched products, restaurant reviews, and so much more.
+This feature can curate gift guides, product highlights, content roundups, FAQ guides, travel recommendations, launched products, restaurant reviews, and so much more.

 Guides include a cover image, title, introduction, embedded Instagram posts, and optional descriptions for entries.